Dow v. United States: Subsequent cases

-It is important to note that the Dow case was an appellate court ruling, binding on District Court judges in the Fourth Circuit only, though occasionally cited outside of it.
+The Dow case was an appellate court ruling, binding on District Court judges in the Fourth Circuit only, though occasionally cited outside of it.
 The U.S. Supreme Court did not rule on the racial classification of Syrians or Arabs generally during the era when categorization as white was important in immigration law.
 As a result, some subsequent district court rulings outside the Fourth Circuit were mixed.
 In the 1942 case In re Ahmed Hassan, a district court judge in Michigan noted that a Yemenite immigrant was dark-skinned and found him ineligible for naturalization because the Arabian Peninsula was far from Europe, not even bordering the Mediterranean and part of the "Mohammadan World".
 Conversely in 1944, a District Court judge in Massachusetts ruled in Ex Parte Mohriez that Mohamed Mohriez was eligible for naturalization although he was from the Arabian Peninsula, noting this was generally the practice of the Immigration and Naturalization Service at the time.